The Form I-20

 - Passport Document: the passport biographical information page (with the photo, name, date of birth etc.) for you and your dependents (if any).

 - Funding Document: The following types of documents are acceptable (more than one type can be submitted).
-All documents must be in English and dated within the past year.
+All documents must be in English and dated within the past six months.

 - A bank account summaries/statements or letters specifying the owner of the account and the amount currently available (currencies besides U.S. Dollars are acceptable).
 All account summaries and letters must be printed by the financial institution with their letterhead.
 All letters must be signed by a manager.